 3. Filing Strategy

-If you elect Option 1 before March 22, you may still have to submit any exchange trades.
+If you elect Option 1 before May 16 (note that the deadline was pushed back from March 22), you may still have to submit any exchange trades.
 If you elect Option 2, you will need to gather and submit all your trade data ahead of the initial filing deadline.

 FRT expects the amount of information for clients who choose filing Option 1 to be very limited and in the nature of year-by-year summaries rather than the line-by-line detail seen in prior matters.
 This makes it challenging for you to assess whether the administrator has fully captured your eligible trades.
 And your decision whether to accept or submit data will have to be made in a compressed time, just 30 days.